 At Whistler, we understand how hard it can be to evaluate your options and know what information to consider.
 To help you along in your student housing search, we have compiled a list of essential questions to ask when touring an off-campus apartment.

-What to Ask Before Signing a Lease at an Off-Campus Student Apartment at Georgia Tech
+15 Questions to Ask Before Signing a Lease at a Student Apartment near Georgia Tech

 1. What are the specific lease terms?

 Reading through a long lease with complicated terminology can be overwhelming.
 Asking questions about specific lease terms while on your tour can help you get direct and clear answers.
 Some information you might want to inquire about include:

 - What are the move-in and move-out dates?

 - Are there restrictions on putting holes in the wall for photos and shelves?